GitHubDragonFly/GitHubDragonFly.github.io/README.md

   - Delete all other copies of that same texture
   - Some models look better in OBJ format and this bug might eventually get fixed
 - DAE (Collada) exporter might currently export multiple copies of the same texture but under different names:
-  - Keep 1 copy of the texture and rename it if you wish, then update the `<init_from>` line inside the `<library_images>` section of the DAE file to point to that texture
+  - Keep 1 copy of the texture and rename it if you wish, then update the corresponding `<init_from>` lines inside the `<library_images>` section of the DAE file to point to that texture
   - Delete all other copies of that same texture
   - This bug might eventually get fixed
 - The best choice of loading 3D models is via the viewers `URL` option (for URLs with no CORS restrictions)
-- Multiple comma separated URLs are allowed in some viewers and can be from mixed websites
 - See `URLS4MODELS.md` file for examples as well as [HTML_CSS_JS_Flask](https://github.com/GitHubDragonFly/HTML_CSS_JS_Flask) repository
 - Lots of loading instructions in the [HTML_CSS_JS](https://github.com/GitHubDragonFly/HTML_CSS_JS) repository
 - When loading files locally from a hard drive: